cb-nw-3/m4-5-react--context/__workshop/exercise-1.md

 const [numCookies, setNumCookies] = usePersistedState(1000, "num-cookies");
 ```

-(That second parameter is the name, to be used as a local storage key)
+It should function exactly like a useState hook.
+The only difference is the second parameter.
+It's a unique identifier.